 Giving the Tests

-The officer cannot force you to do these tests, so politely decline.
-However, in Connecticut, while you do not have to take a blood, breath or urine test, a refusal will trigger a longer DMV administrative suspension.
+The officer cannot force you to take these tests, so politely decline.
+However, in Connecticut, while you do not have to take a blood, breath, or urine test, a refusal will trigger a longer DMV administrative suspension.
 If an officer tells you they will let you go if you take them, you should still decline.
 They can only add to the probable cause for your arrest.

 Types of Tests